karldreta/todo-list-Thingamabob/README.md

     const navigateToProject = document.createElement('div');
     navigateToProject.dataset.projectIndex = projectIndex;
 ```
-This approach resulted in the creation of duplicate versions of each DOM elements and because of that I had to handle the `expand` differently based on whether it was triggered from the **card** or from the **navPanel**:
+This approach resulted in the creation of duplicate versions of each DOM elements and because of that I had to handle the `expand` differently depending on whether it was triggered from the **card** or from the **navPanel**:

 ```JavaScript
     // Like this